 1. Optimize for Voice Search

-Voice assistants like Siri use snippets for answers.
+Voice assistants like Siri use snippets for answers, which can result in zero clicks for traditional search results.
 Write conversationally.
 Use natural phrases like “The best way to clean a carpet is…”

 Example: A site answered “What’s the capital of France?” with “The capital of France is Paris.”
 It won voice search results.